itsSynn/grimarillion-lightweight-mod-patch/README.md

 ## Setup

+1. Satisfy all [prequisites](#prerequisites), including any optional that you want.
-1. Download this repository.
+2. Download this repository.
-2. Run `merge.bat` and follow the prompts.
+3. Run `merge.bat` and follow the prompts.

 ## Credits